Stage: Alpha (prototype)

 We’re pivoting because of the recent success of our prototype

-The Jellyfish is now capable of producing electricity, desalinate sea water or both
+The Jellyfish is now capable of producing electricity, desalinate sea water or both.

 Our product is the Jellyfish.
 It's a machine that harvests the energy of ocean waves and converts it into usable energy.
+We have recently reached 55% absorbtion efficiency.
+No other commercial wave technology has claimed efficiency numbers higher than this.

 Wave energy has an available 30kW to 80kW per meter of coastline.
 To visualize this number, imagine a man walking on the beach parallel to the waves.
 For every step he makes, the available power in waves can provide electricity to 5-8 homes.